 It can pay to be loyal, but it can also work in your favour to regularly shop around for cheaper deals.

-Personal loans can offer low rates when borrowing sums of around £5,000 to £7,500, but if you want to borrow more than this, secured loans can still offer good value.
+While personal unsecured loans can offer low rates when borrowing sums of around £5,000 to £7,500, if you want to borrow more than this you might consider a secured loan.

-For example, you might want an extra £20,000 to invest in renovating your home – which could help increase the value of your home in the future – but it may not be worth taking out a secured loan if you’re looking to consolidate debts or if you don’t have the security of extra income or credit to help pay it back.
+For example, you might want an extra £20,000 to invest in renovating your home – which could help increase the value of your home in the future.

 The lower the value of your home and credit rating, the more likely it is that you’ll only be allowed to borrow a far lower amount.